Gynecologic Complaints in the Adolescent Female

 Updates on Issues of Confidentiality

 Confidentiality is paramount in this age group.
 A teenage patient will want to know that certain services can be provided confidentially (i.e., without parental consent or notification), including the diagnosis and treatment of sexually transmitted infections or pregnancy.
-While there is variation in state law, most states do not allow parents to force their child to undergo a pelvic examination or pregnancy test.
-The situation is different regarding drug testing; most states allow parents to require their child to undergo a drug test if they suspect the child is using illegal drugs.
-Issues of force are minimal, provided the test is not considered intrusive (e.g., a urine sample).
-In a recalcitrant patient, a court order can be obtained by the parent.
+By law, parents are not allowed to force an adolescent to undergo a pregnancy test nor tests for drugs of abuse.
 However, confidentiality has limits that should be explained to the adolescent patient.
 Specifically, sexual and physical abuse are not protected under minor consent laws, and they require parental notification for the safety of the minor unless the parent is the one suspected of abusing the patient.

 Overview.
 Vaginal bleeding is a common complaint in the emergency department.
 In adults, the differential diagnosis of vaginal bleeding in the non-pregnant patient includes fibroids, polyps, or malignancy.
 However, in the adolescent patient, this complaint is most commonly due to dysfunctional uterine bleeding with anovulation (95%) and, much less frequently, due to pathologies such as bleeding dyscrasias, endocrine disorders, or malignancy.5-7 Although it is outside the scope of this review, it is also important to consider complications of pregnancy, such as spontaneous abortion or ectopic pregnancy, in the differential diagnosis of irregular vaginal bleeding in the adolescent patient.
 A negative pregnancy test is critical prior to consideration of other etiologies of vaginal bleeding.